davidbeckingsale/davidbeckingsale.github.io/_posts/2012-07-12-logging-blog-ideas.md

 {% endhighlight %}

 I use a hyphen at the start of the item because I maintain my file as a markdown list.
 The echo at the end gives me a [Growl][grwl] notification with whatever was added to my list of ideas.
-I can now hit ⌘-Space to bring up Alfred, then type "blog <new idea>", and get a new line at the end of my ideas file.
+I can now hit ⌘-Space to bring up Alfred, then type "blog 'new idea'", and get a new line at the end of my ideas file.

 [alfred]: http://www.alfredapp.com/
 [rwc]: http://www.runningwithcrayons.com/